ministryofjustice/opg-sirius-supervision-firm-deputy-hub/README.md

 -------------------------------------------------------------------
 ## Run the unit/functional tests

-The run the unit tests run:
+To run the unit tests run:
 - `go test`